kitbenjamin/googleEarthImageCollection/README.md

 C:/Python27/Scripts/pip.exe install numpy pandas pyyaml pykml lxml pyproj
  ```

-## Install R packages
+### Install R packages
 Open R and type:
 ```
 install.packages(c("RCurl", "RJSONIO"))
 ```

 ## Usage
-1. To initiate a new collection region run the install.bat file.
-This will prompt you to name for your region.
-This will
-   then appear as a subdirectory in the *simulations* folder.
+1. Create a new directory structure to store images for a given region.
+Run install.bat to create the directories.
+These appear as a subdirectory in the *simulations* folder.
 2. Configure your collection region and other parameters- such as the directories to Python, R and Google Earth in the
    imageCollectionConfig.yml.
 This is in YAML format.
-To get the definitions of all parameters see below.
+See below for further details.
 3. Run imageCollection.PS1 to collect all required Google Earth images and calculate their view domains.
-See below for more info on how to do this.
+See below for further details.

 ## Features
 * Collect images from Google Earth for a specified area.